 Yes, the DR restore resumes on a network disconnect, but the job fails if the agent restarts.

 ►Do we store only the logs in the customer AWS account in the S3 bucket?

 The customer AWS account stores logs specific to the DR restores and the metadata information for failover in the S3 bucket.

 The failover of all virtual machines in a boot step starts in parallel.
-Phoenix provides an ability to configure failover settings to abort or continue the failover at the step level upon failure of a virtual machine.
+Druva provides an ability to configure failover settings to abort or continue the failover at the step level upon failure of a virtual machine.

 ►Can I failover a virtual machine to any snapshot?